vivi365/reproducible-go-ethereum/WIKI.md

 3. Load contents specified as `LOAD` in the program header and check if interpreter is needed
 4. Control to executable/interpreter

-The `-l` flag displays the program header header
+The `-l` flag displays the program header

 > `readelf -l geth`